Backlinks break on the internet all the time.

 Broken link building sounds great in theory, but how do you actually get started?
 Here’s our step-by-step process for broken link building:

 We call this the Premium Method, simply because it requires access to the Ahrefs SEO tool, which can be a little pricey for some budgets.
-(But if you want to test out the waters, they’re currently offering a seven-day trial for $7.)
+(But if you want to use Ahrefs to test the waters, they’re currently offering a seven-day trial for $7.)

 You can’t do anything without an arsenal of broken links to work with.
 And unlike most areas of marketing and business, quantity is more important than quality.